tc245/KMiHG/README.md

 # KMiHG
-Practical materials for Key Methods in Human Grography
+Practical materials for Key Methods in Human Geography